Arista

 3. Invest in energy-efficient appliances

-When exploring ways to save energy, don’t forego looking at appliances.
-Your cafeteria’s refrigerator, water cooler and other devices chew up electricity.
+When exploring ways to save energy, look at appliances such as your cafeteria’s refrigeration, water cooler and other devices.
 If you have older kitchen equipment, consider changing to Energy Star rated appliances.
 If your building has a commercial cafeteria, you need to be mindful of how your cafeteria operation might be wasting significant energy.

 At some businesses, the commercial kitchen is the most energy-intense part of the operation.
 Reviewing procedures such as not leaving refrigeration and oven doors open, not preheating an oven too early and shutting ovens off when not cooking will save money.
 According to facilities.net, companies could save $1,450 annually just by shutting off a mid-sized fryer three additional hours daily.